felipebita/ml_fraud_detection/docs/project_files.md

 *   **Purpose**: This directory contains configuration files for the project.
 *   **Key Files**:
+    *   `config.yaml`: The primary configuration file for the project.
+It stores non-sensitive settings such as file paths, model parameters, and environment-specific settings.
+This file is loaded by `src/utils/config.py` and its values can be overridden by environment variables.
     *   `logging_config.yaml`: Configures the logging for the project.

 ### `configs/logging_config.yaml`